Skip to main content

 API Recipes

 Using our APIs enable application developers and data engineers to seamlessly integrate the Vectara semantic search capabilities into your applications.
-After you review this section, you can check out our API Playground to experiment with Vectara's REST APIs directly from your browser!
+After you review this section, you can check out our API Reference to experiment with Vectara's REST APIs directly from your browser!

 The Vectara Console and our APIs work hand-in-hand as part of the app development process.
 For example, a builder uses this following workflow: